notional-finance/contracts/docs/Escrow.md

 #### Parameters:
 - `liquidationDiscount`: discount given to liquidators when purchasing collateral
 - `settlementDiscount`: discount given to settlers when purchasing collateral
+- `repoIncentive`: incentive given to liquidators for pulling liquidity tokens to recollateralize an account

 ***